swe-robertkibet/JS-DataTypes/README.md

 ## 1. Strings
 JavaScript strings are sequences of characters, represented using either single quotes (''), double quotes ("") or backticks (``).
 They are immutable, meaning once created, their values cannot be changed.
-However, you can create new strings based on existing ones.
+However, we can create new strings based on existing ones.

 ### Creating Strings
 ```